prime997/prime997.github.io/README.md

 # Includes
 We can include html using the `include` command wrapped in `{% * %}` brackets.
 Any file that needs to be included is stored in the `_includes` folder.
 Note, Liquid will read the brackets even if they're commented out in the HTML.

+# Data Files
+Jekyll supports loading data from YAML, JSON, and CSV files located in a `_data` directory.
+Data files are a great way to separate content from source code to make the site easier to maintain.

+We can use the Liquid logic blocks to iterate through the list.
+(See navigation.hmtl).